Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/anigxity/Anxiety and Anger.md

 Engage in a distracting activity
 Once space is taken, it’s helpful to find a distraction (short term) to get out of our thought cycles feeding the anger or anxiety.

-“Playing a quick game on your phone, doing a crossword puzzle are good distraction techniques, but be mindful that once the emotion does not feel as overwhelming anymore, we need to explore it,” Connelly says.
-“For anxiety and panic attacks, taking space and utilizing distractions can be helpful as well.”
+“Playing a quick game on your phone, doing a crossword puzzle are good distraction techniques, but be mindful that once the emotion does not feel as overwhelming anymore, we need to explore it.
+For anxiety and panic attacks, taking space and utilizing distractions can be helpful as well.”

 Tune into your senses
 Grounding skills and using your senses to orient yourself to your environment are useful for anxiety.

-“Once you register that you’re feeling anxious, trying to notice the space around you by identifying sights, sounds, smells can help bring the initial feeling of panic down a few notches,” says Connelly.
+“Once you register that you’re feeling anxious, trying to notice the space around you by identifying sights, sounds, smells can help bring the initial feeling of panic down a few notches.”

 “If you can, trying to regulate your breathing can be effective coping for both anger and anxiety.
-As both these feelings trigger rising heart rate and breathing, similar coping skills often work across both,” she says.
+As both these feelings trigger rising heart rate and breathing, similar coping skills often work across both.”

 Communication
 Communicating how you’re feeling can help with anger and anxiety.

-“Anger and anxiety (especially when it’s uncontrollable) can make you feel ashamed,” says Brown.
-“Talking to someone about what you are feeling is usually the first step to overcoming uncomfortable feelings anger and anxiety can produce.”
+“Anger and anxiety (especially when it’s uncontrollable) can make you feel ashamed.
+Talking to someone about what you are feeling is usually the first step to overcoming uncomfortable feelings anger and anxiety can produce.”

 Let’s recap
 Like all emotions, becoming aware of how they affect us can significantly improve our overall well-being.